Louiseskinner01/project1-lskinner/README.md

 The FWL website has a responsive navigation bar that utilises Boostrap 5 components.
 It has been customised to using the branding colours of FWL (which are Red, Black & White) to ensure the branding logo pops.
 The navbar has a simplistic approach, leaning into a clean and modernised look.
 The FWL company logo links to the bookings form where users can fill in their details and select from a list of reasons for contact.
 The booking form also features a text-box where the user can write additional information to be acompany the form.
 Due to the naviation bar being deveoped using a "mobile first" approach, there is a toggle feature when the user is browsing from a mobile devise, this enables the user a better experience as the can easily naviagte through the tabs.
 The toggle feature can be identified by the "burger-icon" (another bootstrap component) used to enhance the users experience.
 Another feature the navigation bar has is the data-bs-theme="dark" to enable a better user experience when browsing in nightmode.
-#### Other features
+#### Other navigation features
-Features a hover effect where the nav link chnages colour from it's base white to a green (highlight color).
-If the nav link is in an "active" state then the link will remain red (primary colour) and the font weight will become bold.
+The navbar also features a hover changing the hobered nav link from it's base colour white to green (highlight color).
+If the nav link is in an "active" state then the link will remain red (primary colour) and the font weight will become bold when hovered upon.

 <details>
  <summary>Navbar Mobile</summary>